MoonlightCapital/MoonlightBot-docs/support/upvote-moonlightbot.md

 1. [Click here to visit the page](https://discordbots.co/bot/314110696071888896)
 2. Click "Login with Discord" in the top right corner
 3. Click the blue button that says "Authorize" to sign in
-4. Click the blue button that says "Vote"
-You have now successfully voted for MoonlightBot!
+4. Click the blue button that says "Vote" located under the Brief Description of the bot page You have now successfully voted for MoonlightBot!

-### DiscordList
+### DiscordList.gg

 1. [Click here to visit the page](https://discordlist.gg/bot/314110696071888896/vote)
 2. Click "Sign in to vote"